-The maritime assets currently finance 163 vessels via a maritime lending strategy including the Blue Ocean Fund.
-EnTrust Global provides portfolio and risk management services to its maritime strategy of approximately US\$2.6 billion which includes the Partnership's: (i) US\$5 million commitment to the Blue Ocean fund's first close in March 2018 with approximately 99.8% drawn, (ii) US\$7 million commitment to the fund's second close in December 2018 with approximately 83.7% drawn and (iii) US\$6 million investment in the acquisition of Maas from ABN AMRO Bank N.V.
-(ABN AMRO) through Blue MC; as at December 31, 2021.
+The maritime assets currently finance 188 vessels via a maritime lending strategy including Blue Ocean and Maas.
+EnTrust Global provides portfolio and risk management services to its maritime strategy of approximately US\$2.8 billion which, as of December 31, 2022, includes the Partnership's: (i) remaining US\$11,000 of the US\$5 million commitment to the Blue Ocean fund's first closed-end fund in March 2018; (ii) US\$7 million commitment to the fund's second closed-end fund in December 2018 with approximately 71.6% currently drawn and; (iii) US\$6 million investment in the acquisition of Maas from ABN AMRO Bank N.V.
+(ABN AMRO) through Blue MC.
+Blue Ocean's first and second closed-end funds have now both past their investment periods as of Q4 2022 and as such have entered into their respective harvesting periods.
+This means that Blue Ocean's first and second closed-end funds can no longer call any additional capital from the Partnership.
+The Partnership will continue to receive periodic distributions as investments are realized and is expecting to receive an invitation to invest in a new Blue Ocean Fund in 2023.